ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/bunge/02/am_02_bunge.md

 to the field of affective computing by asking what mechanisms and tricks from the art of acting can help us create the illusion of an emotional machine.
 (Manuel Flurin Hendry, 2023) '''

+#### Stanislavski's Methode:

+Every action has an objective (goal), but the emotion is driven by motivation and internal conflict.

+- Surface Layer: What the character does or says (visible behavior).
+- Inner Layer: What the character thinks or feels (invisible emotional truth).
+- Superobjective: A larger desire that colors the entire performance -could also be describes as Intent vs. Expression: Intention (what it wants to achieve), Text (what is meant), subtext (what is really meant)

+#### Michael Chekhov’s Method: Psychological Gesture

+Actors use physical gestures to externalize inner emotion.
+These gestures carry subtext.

+- Different gestures can contradict the line being spoken.
+- Focuses on the actor’s inner impulse.
+- could be described as a layered emotion: Surface emotion (what is shown), Internal Emotion (what is felt), contradiction (between the two)

 #### Brainstorm Pile: